Ernest Gimson: Architectural work

-at Budleigh Salterton, Devon, constructed in cob; the work was done a year or two before the war; this is Mr. Gimson's own description of the manner of its building: "The cob was made of the stiff sand found on the site; this was mixed with water and a great quantity of long wheat straw trodden into it.
+at Budleigh Salterton, Devon, constructed in cob; the work was done a year or two before the war.
+This is Gimson's own description of the manner of its building: "The cob was made of the stiff sand found on the site; this was mixed with water and a great quantity of long wheat straw trodden into it.
 The walls were built 3 ft. thick, pared down to 2 ft.
 6 in., and were placed on a plinth standing 18 in. above the ground floor, and built of cobble stones found among the sand.
 The walls were given a coat of plaster and a coat of rough-cast, which was gently trowelled over to smooth the surface slightly.
 I believe eight men were engaged on the cobwork, some preparing the material, and others treading in on to the top of the walls.
 It took them about three months to reach the wall plate; the cost was 6s. a cubic yard, exclusive of the plastering.
 No centring was used.
 The joists rested on plates, and above them the walls were reduced to 2 ft.
 2 in. in thickness to leave the ends of the joists free.
 The beams also rested on wide plates and the ends were built round with stone, leaving space for ventilation.
 Tile or slate lintels were used over all openings.
 The cost of the whole house was 6½d. a cubic foot.
 Building with cob is soon learnt—of the eight men, only one of them had had any previous experience, and, I believe, he had not built with it for thirty years.
 This is the only house I have built of cob".